 - The active host name or IP address of each cluster in the global configuration and of the cluster being added to the configuration. - The user name and password of the administrator for each cluster in the configuration. - The user name and password of the administrator for the cluster being added to the configuration.
 InfoScale products do not support adding a cluster that is already part of a global cluster environment.
-To merge the clusters of one global cluster environment - (for example, cluster A and cluster B) with the clusters of another global environment (for example, cluster C and cluster D), separate cluster C and cluster D into standalone clusters and add them one by one to the environment containing cluster A and cluster B.
+To merge the clusters of one global cluster environment (for example, cluster A and cluster B) with the clusters of another global environment (for example, cluster C and cluster D), separate cluster C and containing cluster A and cluster B.